 To know what types of compensation you may be able to recover in a spinal epidural abscess claim, you need to know the applicable laws and how to prove the claim.
 It will depend upon the actions taken by the patient, what tests the doctors ordered, and the applicable local and state laws.

-If you have concerns about whether you suffered harm or if you lost someone due to a delay in diagnosing and treating a spinal epidural abscess, you should consult with an experienced medical malpractice lawyer who is able to advocate for you.
+If you have concerns about whether you suffered harm or if you lost someone due to a delay in diagnosing and treating a spinal epidural abscess, you should consult with an experienced Philadelphia personal injury lawyer who is able to advocate for you.